samwise50000/Project_Stack-Connect/README.md

 ### Main features are:
   - Creation of a job
   - Search functionality of a specific job
-  - Apply functionality for a job (Still under work)
+  - Apply functionality for a job
   - Creation of a user with credentials
   - Log in functionality
   - Correct JWT handling
+  - Swagger for API Endpoints (How to at the end of this README.md file)

 ### Required Prerequisites